-Referring back to a topic I’ve touched on before… meh!…those moments of parenting when you realize a milestone has slipped by you right when you didn’t ask for it.
-I didn’t know – a common start to the statement applied to a coming end to a piece of the parenting pie.
-I didn’t know it’d be the last time she asked me to pick her up or I didn’t know he wouldn’t want me to be the room parent again or I didn’t know that was the last time I’d be invited for to ‘tuck me in‘.
-In the midst of one child turning 18 and losing my access to most of her life and decisions, the other sneaks previews of future years in when I’m not expecting it.
-And once another round of those I didn’t knows begin, well, just brace yourself as they come in packs and on the daily.
+Referring back to a topic I’ve touched on before… meh!…those hateful moments of parenting when you realize a milestone has slipped by you, though you never asked for it.
+I didn’t know – a common start to the statement applied to the disappearance of a piece of the parenting pie.
+I didn’t know it would be the last time that she asked me to pick her up or I didn’t know that he would not want me to be the room parent again or I didn’t know that that was the last time I’d be invited to ‘tuck me in‘.
+In the midst of one child turning 18 and losing my access to most of her life and decisions, the other throws out sneak previews of my future.
+And once another round of those I didn’t knows begin again, well, just brace yourself as they come in packs and on the daily.

-I didn’t know that last family vacation would be the final Traveling With My family Is Cool trip – that trip back in August, before the approach of Grumpy McGee.
+I didn’t know that our last family vacation would be the final Traveling With My family Is Cool trip – that trip was back in August, before the approach of Grumpy Teen McGee.

 Oh, yes, we are still on vacation.

 Because, according to that teen among us, it is never (bleeeeeeeep) ending.
 Please note the use of my curtailed words there… not stated nearly as dramatically as the eons of miserable travel that were reported back to the high school set.
 Sorry, pal.
 Though your father and I did briefly discuss just today whether we should put you on a plane back to the Ville, your time in this nightmare will go on as planned.
 I do have to throw out a tip of the cap to whichever friend of yours responded back with a quick stop complaining.
 Thank you, Underground Mom Network for sharing that one – and please give your child an extra scoop of ice cream for me.